 |Bootloader Memory||Out of 16KB in the Flash Memory, 2KB is reserved for Bootloader|

 |Internal pull-up resistor||20 kΩ|

-- There is a candid different between external interrupt pins and PCINT pin.
+- There is a candid difference between external interrupt pins and PCINT pins.
 Former is the dedicated hardware pin used for generating the interrupt while later is the interrupt that can be created on any digital I/O pin.

 - There are 6 PWM tabs on the board, shown by the dashed lines on the pinout image above.
 These PWM pins can also be used as digital I/O pins.

 - Be careful while connecting the power and ground pins of the board.
-The +5V power must be connected to the positive tab on the board and ground tab of the board should be connected to the ground of the power source.
-The reverse connection can cause a severe damage to the board and in worst case scenario your board may stop working all at once.
+The +5V power must be connected to the positive tab on the board and the ground tab of the board should be connected to the ground of the power source.
+The reverse connection can cause severe damage to the board and in a worst-case scenario, your board may stop working all at once.

-- There are two ways to generate regulated +5V power source: Using +5V pin of the Mini USB Adapter or employing another 2.7-5.5V power source using Lithium rechargeable battery.
+- There are two ways to generate a regulated +5V power source: Using a +5V pin of the Mini USB Adapter or employing another 2.7-5.5V power source using a Lithium rechargeable battery.

 - You can see the two circular tabs on the board marked as TX and RX that are mainly used in two ways: For uploading new sketches to the board and establishing a serial communication with other devices.

 - Apart from using your own power supply, you can also use Mini USB Adapter or Arduino NG board for connecting the Pad with the computer.

 The following figure shows the connection of the Arduino UNO with LilyPad: